ankrypht/AudioScape/PROJECT_STRUCTURE.md

 - `📄 images.ts`: A collection of image assets.
 - `📄 playbackService.ts`: Service for handling audio playback.
 - `📄 tokens.ts`: Contains constants for design tokens.

-### `docs`

-This directory contains the generated documentation from TypeDoc.
-It is automatically generated and should not be edited manually.

 ### `helpers`